actigraph/StudyAdminAPIDocumentation/sections/studies.md

 Get all studies
 ---

-* `GET /v1/studies` returns a list of studies that are within your organization
+Returns a list of studies that are within your organization.

+**Request:**

+    GET /v1/studies

 **Response:**